Police arrest escaped terror suspect Daniel Abed Khalife in Chiswick

 The day of his arrest marks the fourth day of a manhunt to find Daniel Khalife, who was awaiting trial at HMP Wandsworth after being accused of leaving fake bombs at a military base.

-He is believed to have escaped HMP Wandsworth at 7:32am on Wednesday 6 September after strapping himself to a food delivery van.
+Khalife escaped HMP Wandsworth at 7:32am on Wednesday 6 September after strapping himself to a food delivery van.

-Khalife was declared missing twenty minutes later and the van was stopped by police, but Khalife had already escaped.
+He was declared missing twenty minutes later and the Bidfood van was stopped by police, but Khalife had already escaped.

-The police offered a £20,000 reward for anyone with information about his escape which would lead to his arrest.
+Intelligence sources have told The Independent it is “almost certain” that he had “inside help”.

+Police commissioner Mark Rowley said the escape was “clearly pre-planned” – pointing to “the fact he could strap himself onto the bottom of the wagon”, referring to the delivery van Khalife used to flee.